Inspyre-Softworks/SelfieSorter/README.md

 # store censored copies in a custom directory (relative paths resolve under --out)
 poetry run selfie-sort --in "/path/to/unsorted" --out "/path/to/sorted" --censor-copies \
   --censor-dir shared_censors
+# disable the progress spinner/bar for minimal console output
+poetry run selfie-sort --in "/path/to/unsorted" --out "/path/to/sorted" --no-progress
 # pick a different censor style (blurred or a black box with a label)
 poetry run selfie-sort --in "/path/to/unsorted" --out "/path/to/sorted" --censor-copies \
   --censor-style blurred